nickgrealy/poll-mailbox-trigger/README.md

     http://javadoc.jenkins-ci.org/jenkins/model/Jenkins.html#getInstance() for more details.
 If you believe this is an error, please raise an 'issue' under https://wiki.jenkins-ci.org/display/JENKINS/poll-mailbox-trigger-plugin.

+###5.
+Error : java.net.UnknownHostException: imaps.gmail.com

+__Solution:__ The hostname provided doesn't exist in the DNS servers.
+Please check that it is correct.

+###6.
+Error : Please set the 'folder=XXX' parameter to one of the following values:

+__Solution:__ The provided folder name doesn't exist on the folder, please use one of the values listed.

 Want to say thanks?
 ---